Pulled Pork

 Storage and Reheating

 Store leftover pulled pork in an airtight container in the refrigerator for up to 4 days.
-It can also be frozen for up to 3 months.
-To reheat, simply warm it in the microwave or on the stovetop, adding a splash of barbecue sauce to restore moisture.
+It can be frozen for up to 3 months.
+Reheat in the microwave or on the stove with a splash of barbecue sauce to keep it moist.

 Cooking Mistakes